lisamelton/video_transcoding/README.md

 * It can also make an unencrypted backup of your entire Blu-ray or DVD to a disc image directory.

-* It's not pretty and it's not particularly easy use.
+* It's not pretty and it's not particularly easy to use.
 But once you figure out how it works, you can rip your video exactly the way you want.

 #### Why a single `.mkv` file?